qwindelzorf/game-and-watch-retro-go-sd/README.md

 ## FAQ

+- I'd like to play Zelda 3 in French/Italian/German/...
+How to change language ?

+   First follow the steps to create a zelda3_assets.dat file including wanted languages.
+   Load Zelda 3, press Pause/Set button to enter menu, select Options, select Language line and press left/right to change current language.
+Text for Player Select/Create/... is always in English, but dialogs will be in selected language.
+Do not change language when a dialog is shown on the screen, it can cause some issues.

 - Can you add [new system name] support ?

    Maybe ...
 Probably not !
 G&W system is very limited, it has only about 1MB of RAM free for code + dynamic ressources for each emulator.
 Most of the time emulators have to be deeply optimized to reduce their memory use so they can fit.
 Each emulator port is a challenge and some have failed already (fake-08, picodrive, ...).